-On my second trip to Paris in April I traveled with my friend Holly and she was very excited to visit a little salon de thé (tea lounge) named Mamie Gâteaux (granny cakes) in the Saint-Germain-des-Prés neighborhood, and I was happy to oblige.
+On a trip to Paris in April I traveled with my friend Holly and she was very excited to visit a little salon de thé (tea lounge) named Mamie Gâteaux (granny cakes) in the Saint-Germain-des-Prés neighborhood, and I was happy to oblige.
 Most of the salon de thés I had visited before had been filled with glamorous desserts and gleaming silver tea pots.
 This particular salon was rather different.
 It was very rustic and country, and filled with the most casual and effortless cakes, pies, and muffins that were served on simple china and festooned with antique baking accoutrement.
 Each dessert looked as if my Nan had loving baked it in her tiny kitchen.
 As one dessert would sell out the kitchen would send out another one—different than what had sold out—looking even better than before!

 After I returned home to Chicago I was desperate for a simple cake, like the kinds I saw at Mamie Gâteaux.
 There was something charming about those no-frills French desserts that I wanted to recreate here.
 They were not overly sweet, or piled on with frosting, or done to death with marzipan.
 They were, in two words, simply delicious.
 They were simple, taking the best advantage of just a few basic baking ingredients.
 And they were delicious, transcending the simple, with no need of complex technique or tricks, into nibbly crumbs that were satisfying, comforting, and encouraged savoring.